 MW Dispatch: Is a transmission constraint management service and the first service to be developed through our joint Regional Development Programmes with DNOs.
-This service expected to go live in 2023 is initially only open to Distributed Energy Resource (DER) connected to specific Grid Supply Points in National Grid Electricity Distribution (Southwest) DNO area.
+This service expected to go live in 2023 is initially only open to Distributed Energy Resource (DER) connected to specific Grid Supply Points in National Grid Electricity Distribution (Southwest) and UK Power Networks (South East Coast region) DNO areas.
 This enables those DER with specific connection terms and conditions to fulfil these obligations and the ESO expects to open this service up to more parties and geographies in the coming months.

 The service, regardless of technology, requires providers to reduce real power output to zero ('turn to zero') when instructed by NGESO under certain network conditions and when it is economic to do so.
-If instructed, and providing they comply with the instruction, MW Dispatch Service

-Providers will be paid for the volume of energy they have curtailed.
+If instructed, and providing they comply with the instruction, MW Dispatch Service Providers will be paid for the volume of energy they have curtailed.